There are two ways to set up push notifications with Rocket.Chat:

 Click Add Firebase to your Android app and follow the setup steps.
-If you're importing an existing Google project, this may happen automatically and you can just download the config file.
+If you're importing an existing Google project, this may happen automatically, and you can download the config file

 When prompted, enter your app's package name.
-It's important to enter the package name your app is using; this can only be set when you add an app to your Firebase project.
+It's important to enter the package name your app uses; this can only be set when you add an app to your Firebase project

 Set the Enable Gateway to False, then plug the information obtained from Apple and Google

-Now you should be able to Send a test message.
-Make sure that you have logged in to the server once, and then closed the app.
+Now you should be able to send a text message.
+Make sure that you have logged in to the server once and then closed the app.
 You should see a test notification after you pressed the send button.

 Rocket.Chat allows for additional privacy configurations on push notifications:

-Show Channel/Group/Username in Notification: Default is "TRUE", disabling this setting prevents the Channel, Group, Discussion and Username being sent to the push notification gateway
+Show Channel/Group/Username in Notification: Default is "TRUE", disabling this setting prevents the Channel, Group, Discussion, and Username from being sent to the push notification gateway

 Show Message in Notification: Default is "TRUE", disabling this setting prevents the message content from being sent to the push notification gateway

-If you don't want notifications you can just disable gateway and not provide keys.
+If you don't want notifications, you can disable the gateway and not provide keys

 For iOS, you need to convert both the .cer and .p12 files into .pem files